How to boost your searchability and ultimately your sales potential

 Coffee tastes better with a view like this by Adriana Samanez on 500px.com

-As you can see with the two photos above, Licensing Contributor Adriana Samanez has included all those keywords: “mother and daughter”, “family portrait”, “two people”, “outdoors”, “one woman only”, “bedroom”, “coffee”.
-These are all literal keywords that describe exactly what’s going on in the photo, from the number of people to the and the activity.
+As you can see with the two photos above, Licensing Contributor Adriana Samanez has included all those keywords: “mother and daughter”, “family portrait”, “two people”, “outdoors”, “one woman only”, “”, “coffee”.
+These are all literal keywords that describe exactly what’s going on in the photo, from the number of people to the location and the activity.
 They’re also relevant because they describe only the most important parts of the photo.

-Proper keywording includes a of literal and conceptual keywords, plus any words or phrases that describe the image itself.
-For example, if it’s a drone photo, a flatlay, or an image captured in natural light, those are keywords you’ll want to include.
+Proper keywording includes a mix of literal and conceptual keywords, plus any words or phrases that describe the image itself.
+For example, if it’s a drone photo, a flatlay, or an image captured in light, those are keywords you’ll want to include.

 If specificity is the number one rule of keywording, diversity comes in at a close second.
 Don’t limit yourself to just one type of keyword; if you need help thinking of ideas, you can always use a keywording tool like Keywords Ready, Xpiks, or Lightroom Keywords.